kevinburke/telapi-python/docs/usage/notifications.rst

-.. module:: twilio.rest.resources
+.. module:: telapi.rest.resources

 ====================
 Notifications
 ====================

-For more information, see the `Notifications REST Resource <http://www.twilio.com/docs/api/rest/notification>`_ documentation.
+For more information, see the `Notifications REST Resource <http://www.telapi.com/docs/api/rest/notification>`_ documentation.

 Listing Your Notifications
 ----------------------------